 AAA video games, a sustainable model?

-The layoffs have fundamentally affected the large companies: they appeared before Embracer Group y Epic Gamesbut colossi like Ubisoft have not been spared either (124 people count the sources and a strong centralization that greatly affected Spain carried out a few years ago), and let’s not even talk about Microsoft and its wild waves of layoffs, almost 10,000 per tanda, affecting Bethesda and 343 Industries last year 2023.
+The layoffs have fundamentally affected the large companies: they appeared before Embracer Group y Epic Gamesbut colossi like Ubisoft have not been spared either (124 people count the sources and a strong centralization that greatly affected Spain carried out a few years ago), and let’s not even talk regarding Microsoft and its wild waves of layoffs, almost 10,000 per tanda, affecting Bethesda and 343 Industries last year 2023.
 The question seems clear: Are AAA video games sustainable?
 María is clear: “I don’t think it is unsustainable.
 I think the problem comes, rather, from overestimate the potential of some projects and elevate them to that category, when they simply are not.
 There are publishers who believe that they have a super game in their hands that then does not sell enough and generates serious business problems due to its low economic performance.”
-Fran gives the example not so much economic but quality in the sense that even titles that seem like a safe value they do not have to be: “It seems that we have forgotten the launch of Cyberpunk 2077: after 8 years of development, its launch was a disaster on consoles.”
+Fran gives the example not so much economic but quality in the sense that even titles that seem like a safe value they do not have to be: “It seems that we have forgotten the launch of Cyberpunk 2077: following 8 years of development, its launch was a disaster on consoles.”

 Jorge is more hesitant (“It’s a fairly complex issue”), but he believes that “AAA games require a lot of work, large teams and salaries commensurate with the area.
 I imagine that the structure expense rises very quickly to millions in plural for each year of development”.
 Jorge has opened an interesting melon: the one from the team diversity.
 Very notable were the 500 million euros that Destiny supposedly cost, of which more than half went to marketing.
 Sony is also known for investing heavily in promoting its products.
 But why do we see how the subsidiaries of many companies in Spain close?
 “Marketing, communication and, to a lesser extent, sales, have been seen as jobs that anyone can do.” […] There is always someone who knows better than the department what is wrong, why and what the solution is.
 They ‘know better’, even with data on the table.
 This is how it is understood that they close these departments, cut them, eliminate them or outsource them, because in short, ‘anyone can do it,'” María assesses, not without a melancholic tone of irony.